artsy/README/best-practices/graphql-schema-design.md

     time (for clock synchronization) probably is not.

-- For the cases where there is no root field, but you still need to be able to retrieve an arbitrary node of the graph (e.g. when you need to refetch a node without needing to refetch all parent nodes along the path from the root to said node), there is the special
+- For the cases where there is no root field, but you still need to be able to retrieve an arbitrary node of the graph (e.g. when you need to re-fetch a node without needing to re-fetch all parent nodes along the path from the root to said node), there is the special
   [`node` root field](https://facebook.github.io/relay/graphql/objectidentification.htm).